 It is the prescribing provider’s responsibility to obtain the prior authorization.
 In the event prior authorization has not been obtained at the time the prescription is presented at the pharmacy, pharmacies will alert the prescribing provider to obtain prior authorization.
 Dispensing an emergency supply provides the client with an immediate dose of the medication but requires a return trip to the pharmacy for the full prescription or alternate therapy.
 A 72-hour emergency prescription claim is available for all people enrolled in Medicaid.

 Free Continuing Education Credits

-Texas Health Steps’ award-winning online program offers free continuing education courses to enhance your ability to provide preventive health, mental health, oral health, and case management services to children who are Medicaid eligible in Texas.
-Free continuing education courses are available from the Texas Health Steps website.
+Texas Health Steps offers award-winning online program offers free continuing education courses to enhance your ability to provide preventive health, mental health, oral health, and case management services to children who are Medicaid eligible in Texas.
 Need a quick refresher on the Medicaid pharmacy benefit, including prior authorization?
 Spend five minutes with the Prescriber’s Guide to Texas Medicaid Outpatient Pharmacy Prior Authorization quick course.

 Criteria for Vitamin and Minerals Products for Medicaid